goldbergyoni/goldbergyoni/README.md

 <br/>

 If there's one skill I've honed over the years, it's coding and designing with SIMPLICITY in mind.
 I always strive to find the sweet spot between robustness and simplicity, considering it one of the finest arts of our profession.
 While I'm curious about many aspects of software, it's Testing that I love a little more.
 I've had the privilege to work with over 40 organizations worldwide, including some giant companies you probably know, enhancing their testing processes.
-I'm a big fan of the new testing paradigm—the testing diamond—and believe that tests should blend seamlessly and effortlessly into developers' workflows.
+I'm a big fan of the new testing paradigm—the testing diamond—and believe that tests should blend seamlessly and effortlessly into developers' workflows

 ## Some Git stats, cause it probably tells something about me